github/docs/content/apps/oauth-apps/building-oauth-apps/rate-limits-for-oauth-apps.md

 shortTitle: Rate limits
 ---

-{% note %}
+> [!NOTE]

-**Note**: Consider building a {% data variables.product.prodname_github_app %} instead of an {% data variables.product.prodname_oauth_app %}.
+> Consider building a {% data variables.product.prodname_github_app %} instead of an {% data variables.product.prodname_oauth_app %}.
 The rate limit for {% data variables.product.prodname_github_apps %} using an installation access token scales with the number of repositories and number of organization users.
 Conversely, {% data variables.product.prodname_oauth_apps %} have lower rate limits and do not scale.
 For more information, see "[AUTOTITLE](/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps)" and "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps)."

-{% endnote %}

 ## About rate limits for {% data variables.product.prodname_oauth_apps %}